Crossbones (character): Fictional character biography

-Brock Rumlow led the Savage Crims gang on New York City's Lower East Side, during which time, he assaulted fifteen-year-old Rachel Leighton and fought Rachel's two brothers, killing the elder brother.
-Rumlow fled, entering Taskmaster's school for criminals, within three years becoming an instructor under the name Bingo Brock.
+Young Brock Rumlow led the Savage Crims gang on New York City's Lower East Side.
+After he brutalized fifteen-year-old Rachel Leighton, two of her brothers assaulted Rumlow and he killed them.
+Rumlow fled, entering the Taskmaster's school for criminals, and within three years he became an instructor there under the name Bingo Brock.

-As a mercenary, Rumlow enlisted with Albert Malik, the communist Red Skull, in Algeria, serving the Red Skull under the name Frag until he was sent to invade Arnim Zola's Switzerland chateau; Rumlow was ultimately the only team member to survive the assault.
-There, he also met and impressed, Johann Schmidt, the original Nazi Red Skull, who accepted Brock's services and code-named him as "Crossbones".
+As a mercenary, Rumlow enlisted with Albert Malik, the communist Red Skull, in Algeria, serving him as Frag until he was sent to invade Arnim Zola's Switzerland chateau.
+Ultimately the only team member to survive the assault, Rumlow met and impressed Johann Shmidt, the original Nazi Red Skull, who accepted Brock’s services and codenamed him "Crossbones".

 The true Red Skull sent Crossbones to observe Baron Helmut Zemo's progress acquiring the Bloodstone fragments and to obtain them.
 He stowed aboard Captain America's flagship, and entered Zemo's ship to steal the Bloodstone fragments.
-He overpowered Diamondback, and shot a crossbow bolt that coupled with Captain America's shield.
+He overpowered Leighton, now the hero Diamondback, and shot a crossbow bolt that coupled with Captain America's shield.
 Crossbones was forced to shatter the Bloodstone fragments when the alien entity known as the Hellfire Helix used it to take control of Baron Heinrich Zemo's body; the destruction of the Bloodstone discorporated the Hellfire Helix.
-Knowing that his master would be infuriated by the Bloodstone's loss, Crossbones kidnapped Diamondback to Madripoor as bait for Captain America.
+Knowing that his employer would be infuriated by the Bloodstone's loss, Crossbones kidnapped Diamondback to Madripoor as bait for Captain America.
 He challenged Captain America to retrieve Diamondback, but the Captain defeated him, although Diamondback escaped, and the Red Skull ordered Crossbones to desist and return to headquarters.
 The Red Skull then ordered him to retrieve the Controller after the Controller's breakout from the Vault.
 With the Machinesmith, Crossbones investigated the Red Skull's disappearance.

 Crossbones assembled the Skeleton Crew from the Red Skull's henchmen and led them on a search for the Red Skull, who had been missing since Magneto imprisoned him in an underground bunker.
 They battled the Black Queen and her Hellfire Club mercenaries.
 Crossbones enlisted the aid of psychic Tristam Micawber to locate the Red Skull.
-Upon finding his master, Crossbones took the Red Skull to Skullhouse for convalescence.
+Upon finding his employer, Crossbones took the Red Skull to Skullhouse for convalescence.

 He next attended AIM's weapons exposition.
 He battled Daredevil during a failed assassination attempt against the Kingpin.
 He battled Bullseye during Bullseye's failed assassination attempt against the Red Skull.
 He battled Captain America again and was defeated.
 He later recounts how he met the Red Skull.
 The Red Skull assigned him to discover who killed the Red Skull's spare clone bodies.
 Alongside the Skeleton Crew, he battled the Schutzheilligruppe in an attempt to rescue the Red Skull but was captured.
 He was rescued from the Schutzheilligruppe's custody by Arnim Zola's fake Avengers.
 Crossbones was eventually fired for questioning the Red Skull's decision to ally himself with the Viper.